gurinina/RNA-seq-analysis/lessons/03-DGE_QC_analysis.md

 We find that the samples separate by `treatment` on PC3, and are optimistic about our DE analysis since our condition of interest, `treatment`, is separating on PC3 and we can regress out the variation driving PC1 and PC2.

-Depending on how much variation is explained by the first few principal components, you **may want to explore more (i.e consider more components and plot pairwise combinations)**.
-Even if your samples do not separate clearly by the experimental variable, you may still get biologically relevant results from the DE analysis.
-If you are expecting very small effect sizes, then it's possible the signal is drowned out by extraneous sources of variation.
-In situations **where you can identify those sources, it is important to account for these in your model**, as it provides more power to the tool for detecting DE genes.

 ***